 "Ethics reflect and shape our values.
-Ethics matter as both reference and guide
+Ethics matter as both reference and guide and give invaluable insight in navigating challenging times and consequent dilemmas."

-helps me better understand myself, others, and the world we live in."
+"Ethics influences everything we do and helps me better understand myself, others, and the world we live in."

-"Ethics is part of every conscious and

-unconscious decision we make."
+"Ethics is part of every conscious and unconscious decision we make."